atelechev/astrocadre/doc/follow-up.md

   * Refactoring of all events processing into shared services.
   * Removed last remainign enums in favor of string identifiers.

+### May 9th, 2018

+* SV-010: - Load available themes and layers lists from static JSON instead of using hardcoded in controls.

 ### Next Steps

-* SV-010: - Load available themes and layers lists from static JSON instead of using hardcoded in controls.
+* SV-011: - Extend UI controls:
+  * Search controls for constellation codes (and extensible for other): centers the view on the typed constellation

 #### Major Features

-* Extend UI controls:
-  * Search controls for constellation codes (and extensible for other): centers the view on the typed constellation
-  * Center screen sky coordinates output in the UI
 * Render Constellation names
 * Star names
-* Current position of the Sun and of the Moon (probably, the planets also)
+* Current position of the Sun and of the Moon (probably, the planets also) - new layer
 * Messier objects layer

-#### UI-Only

 * S-N direction arrow
 * Export of current view as image